sonulodha/kubernetes/README.md

     Google open-sourced the Kubernetes project in 2014.
     Kubernetes is also referred to as k8s, as there are 8 characters between k and s Container management ( orchestration ) tool
-    Developed by Google lab ( &amp; later donated to CNCF ) Open source
+    Developed by Google lab ( and  later donated to CNCF ) Open source
     Written in Golang